TritonVM/triton-vm/specification/src/random-access-memory-table.md

 ## Base Columns

-The RAM Table has 8 columns:
+The RAM Table has 7 columns:
 1. the cycle counter `clk`,
-1. the inverse-or-zero of clock cycle differences minus 1 `clk_di`,
 1. the instruction executed in the previous clock cycle `previous_instruction`,
 1. RAM address pointer `ramp`,
 1. the value of the memory at that address `ramv`,